mathesar-foundation/mathesar-website/about.md

 {% include team-grid.html %}

 {% capture highlight1 %}
+Mathesar will always be **100% open-source and self-hostable**.

 We’re currently funded through the generous support of **Reid Hoffman** and the **Center for Radical Transformation at the Chiba Institute of Technology**.

-We’re currently working towards our first Alpha release.
-After the launch, we’ll iterate quickly – in collaboration with our early adopters – until we have Version 1.0 ready for wider adoption.

-This initial development has been funded philanthropically.
-At the same time, we’re working towards self-sustainability.

-We haven’t yet decided on a business model, but one thing we know for certain: **Mathesar will always be open-source and self-hostable**.
+Our long term goal is to sustain ourselves through offering Mathesar hosting and consulting services.

+We're still working through our business model, but we know two things:<br/>
+(1) we won't adopt the "open core" model where some features are not open source<br/>
+(2) we won't take traditional VC funding that requires us to grow at all costs.
 {% endcapture %}

-{% include highlight.html header='Our plans for sustainability' content=highlight1 theme='lighter' %}
+{% include highlight.html header='Our plans for financial sustainability' content=highlight1 theme='lighter' %}